gvwilson/sdxpy/en/src/tester/index.md

 just as we called `example` using `alias()`.
 {: .continue}

-With this in hand,
+Now suppose we have a function we want to test:

+[% inc file="dry_run.py" keep="sign" %]

+and some functions that test it
+(two of which contain deliberate errors):
+{: .continue}

+[% inc file="dry_run.py" keep="tests" %]

-we can register tests by appending functions to a list:
+We can put all the test functions in a list:

 [% inc file="dry_run.py" keep="save" %]

-Each test does something to a [%g fixture "fixture" %] and uses [%g assertion "assertions" %] to compare the [%g actual_result "actual result" %] against the [%g expected_result "expected result" %]:
+Each test does something to a [%g fixture "fixture" %] (such as the number -3) and uses [%g assertion "assertions" %] to compare the [%g actual_result "actual result" %] against the [%g expected_result "expected result" %].

-[% inc file="dry_run.py" keep="tests" %]

 The outcome of each test is exactly one of:

 -   [%g pass_test "Pass" %]: